zorael/kameloso/README.md

 $ dub build -c twitch
 ```

-If you want to customise your own build to only compile the plugins you want to use, simply delete the relevant lines from the `versions` list in `dub.sdl`.
+> If you want to customise your own build to only compile the plugins you want to use, simply delete the relevant lines from the `versions` list in `dub.sdl`.

 # How to use

 ## Configuration

-The bot needs the services account name of one or more administrators of the bot, and/or one or more home channels to operate in.
-Without either it's just a log bot.
+The bot needs the account name of one or more administrators of the bot, and/or one or more home channels to operate in.
+Without either it's just a read-only log bot.
 To define these you can either specify them on the command-line, or generate a configuration file and enter them there.

 ```sh
 $ ./kameloso --writeconfig